Smoking A Whole Beef Tenderloin

 Beef tenderloin is a great combination of beef tenderness and that nostalgic smoke flavor.
 This should be easy, considering it only takes about an hour to get this dish done.
 However, the smoking process can be tricky because you really have to ensure that you maintain the right temperature to achieve that smoky, oh-so-good tenderness of beef tenderloin.

 Since tenderloin comes from a cow’s barely used muscles, it’s already tender.
 Along with the tenderness, however, is the extreme leanness of this part, which means there’s a likelihood that the meat will easily dry out and be overcooked.

-To avoid that, let me guide you on your quest to smoke the perfect whole beef tenderloin.
+To avoid that, let me guide you through the perfect whole beef tenderloin recipe.
 To determine how much tenderloin to purchase, plan on four servings per pound of tenderloin.

 Herb Garlic Mustard Baste

 Mix Armagnac, olive oil, honey, mustard, herbs, and garlic in a small bowl.
 Stir and set aside.

 Get a small bowl and combine kosher salt and all four types of peppercorns.
 Set aside.

 To get the best smoking experience, choose a wood that’s fitting for the choice and meat and its flavor.
 I particularly like to use hickory for my beef tenderloins.
 It’s a nice wood and compliments the taste of beef tenderloin perfectly.

 Depending on your preference, you can also add fruit woods to your primary choice of wood such as cherry or apple to improve the flavor even further, and get that extra sweet kick as well.